InsightSoftwareConsortium/GetYourBrainTogether/README.md

 #### What?

-The **Get Your Brain Straight** hackathons bring together neuroimage data generators, image registration researchers, and neurodata compute infrastructure providers for a hand-on, collabortive event.
-This collaboration aims to create reproducible, open source resources that enable discovery of the structure and function of brains.
+The **Get Your Brain Straight** hackathons bring together neuroimage data generators, image registration researchers, and neurodata compute infrastructure providers for a hand-on, collaborative event.
+This community collaboration aims to create reproducible, open source resources that enable discovery of the structure and function of brains.

 #### What is the history of the hackathons?